msteinert/bstring/README.md

    fact, `'\0'` is a legitimate non-terminating character for a bstring to contain.

-4. For read only parameters bstring functions do not check the mlen, i.e., the minimal correctness requirements are reduced to `(slen >= 0 && data != NULL)`.
+4. For read only parameters bstring functions do not check the `mlen`, i.e., the minimal correctness requirements are reduced to `(slen >= 0 && data != NULL)`.

 Better Pointer Arithmetic
 -------------------------